-Petroleum-based hydraulics are limited to temps of 250-275 F. Research on synthetics is aimed at service at temps of 700-1,000 F.
+Petroleum-based hydraulics are limited to temps of 250-275 F. Research

 Esters of dibasic acids and polyglycols do not meet temp requirements.
 Silicones have poor steel-steel lubricity.
 Organic silicate esters have poor hydrolytic stability.
 Stable alkoxy disiloxanes, however, have appeared.
 The long evaluation period for systems, however, will require chemical manufacturers to get in with their new lubes soon or find conventional materials being used.